Sampling and User-Supplied Equipment

 The SeaBird SBE49 profiling CTD measures conductivity, temperature, and depth (pressure) at 16 Hz (16 samples/second) as it travels through the water column.
 It features pumped and ducted constant flow for matched temperature and conductivity response, and measurements are made on the same sample of water with a predictable delay and predictable flow effects.
 CTD data can be used to calculate salinity, density, sound velocity, as well as other parameters of interest.
 The interface is RS-232.

-Both sensors are used to measure temperature gradients when inserted into soft sediments.
+Alvin has a 0.6-meter long, five-element temperature sensor.
+This is used to measure temperature gradients when inserted into soft sediments.
 Measurable temperature range is 0 to 40 °C, with 0.2 degree accuracy and .001 degree resolution.
 Additionally, a temperature pulse can be generated and monitored to observe temperature decay in sediments.
 Data from the heat flow probe is normally displayed on the observer's internal video overlays and is additionally recorded in the submersible's computer data files.
-Only one probe may carried during a dive.
-Water weight is 4 lbs each.
-Basket space is required to carry the quiver.
+Water weight is 4 lbs, and basket space is required to carry the unit and quiver.

 This is a 3-axis magnetometer based on the Honeywell HMR2300 sensor.
 It is capable of measuring up to ±2 Gauss with <70µGauss resolution, at about 10 samples per second.
 Absolute accuracy is expected near 5000 µGauss.
-This instrument is commonly mounted on the port aft end of the light bar.
+This instrument is commonly mounted on the starboard aft side of the science basket.

 Major Water Samplers

-These 760 ml syringe-style instruments have inert titanium housings with an inductively-coupled link (ICL) for in situ temperature measurements, and are capable of handling water temperatures in excess of 400°C. They are configured in pairs on Alvin, but can be triggered individually.
-A total of six major pairs are available at any one time, and require a dedicated mounting frame on the science basket.
+These 760 ml syringe-style instruments have inert titanium housings with an inductively-coupled link (ICL) for in situ temperature measurements, and are capable of handling water temperatures in excess of 400°C. They are typically configured in pairs on Alvin, but can also be configured and triggered individually.
+Single unit configuration does not support in situ temperature measurements.
+A total of six major pairs are available at any one time and require a dedicated mounting frame on the science basket.
 Water weight is 22 lbs/pair with ICL.
-Post-dive care and maintenance of this equipment is the responsibility of the science party.
+Post-dive and post-cruise care and maintenance of this equipment is the responsibility of the science party.

 These instruments are commonly used to capture water column and hydrothermal vent plume water samples.
 They seal off the sample and allow it to be brought to the surface without mixing with water from different depths.
 The water collected by Niskin bottles is used for studying plankton or measuring many physical characteristics such as salinity, dissolved oxygen, nutrient concentrations (such as phosphate, nitrate and nitrite), and dissolved organic and inorganic carbon.

-One liter PVC bottles mounted in a 5-pack arrangement are standard, and can be triggered individually by the manipulator.
+1.2-liter PVC bottles mounted in a 5-pack arrangement are standard and can be triggered individually by the manipulator.
 The rack is easily removed post-dive for science processing.
 Water weight is 10 lbs.
 Overall basket space required is 12" x 18".

 Push corers are soft sediment samplers deployed using a manipulator.
 They are 2.5" ID by 12" long, utilizing a removable, clear polycarbonate barrel.
-Commonly stowed in a 3 x 4 rack for a total of 12 corers, Alvin can carry two of these racks for a maximum of 24 corers per dive.
+Commonly stowed in either a 3x3 or 3x4 rack for a total of 9 or 12 corers, respectively.
+Alvin can carry two of these racks for a maximum of 24 corers per dive.
 Note that carrying this many corers will limit the basket space available for additional science equipment.
 A total of 48 push corers can be carried if investigators supply another 24 and there are no other basket space requirements.
 The racks are easily removable for post-dive processing.

 Rock Collection Baskets